Château Quintus, the 5th grand vin of Domaine Clarence Dillon

 Château Quintus 2016, vintage of maturity

-“The 2016 vintage was a pivotal moment for Quintus.
+“The 2016 vintage was a pivotal moment for Château Quintus.
 For us, the Quintus style appeared at that moment, because we were a lot more precise in the knowledge of our terroirs, and a lot more precise in our vinification methods as well.
 Between 2011 and 2016, we also worked a great deal on integrating woodiness.
 Those were the two essential keys to our wines in 2016.”

 At Château Quintus, the aim is to highlight two types of terroirs: on the one hand, pure limestone-clay terroirs, trademark of Saint-Emilion, and on the other, limestone terroirs containing starfish fossils.
 Both are quite shallow, directly on the bedrock, giving the wine a strong identity and in particular, a lot of minerality.
-For the team directed by Mariette Veyssière, the aim is to find the perfect alchemy between dominating Merlot and a high proportion of Cabernet France, to achieve a classic wine in the best sense of the word – that is, fresh, elegant, and mineral above all – traits expected of Saint-Emilion wines.
+For the team directed by Mariette Veyssière, the aim is to find the perfect alchemy between dominating Merlot grapes and a high proportion of Cabernet Franc grapes, to achieve a classic wine in the best sense of the word – that is, fresh, elegant, and mineral above all – traits expected of Saint-Emilion wines.
 For the coming years, the estate is already looking ahead to new challenges: affirming the well-established Quintus style even more, while integrating the latest plot acquired in 2021.

 Suggested food pairing with Château Quintus 2016, by Chef Arthur Leprevost: